-The Misfit Club are fans who contribute a small amount of money each month to support my music.
-In return, you get free downloads of all my recording music, exclusive access to home demos, live recordings, and songs from my old bands.
-You also get free admission to all my ticketed shows, live or internet.
+The Misfit Club is a group of fans who contribute a small amount of money each month to support my music.
+In return, they get free downloads of all my recording music, exclusive access to home demos, live recordings, and songs from my old bands.
+They also get free admission to all my ticketed shows, live or internet.

 The chart on the shows how many fans are currently in the Misfit Club.
 I set a goal of going from 3 to 30 members this year, but, as you can see from the chart above, only two more people joined, for a total of 5, falling far short of the goal of 30.

 I don't view the failures of the Misfit Club membership campaign, and the pre-order campaign as being due to poor design or execution.
 I see them as realistic assessments of where I am with my fan base in 2021.
 I am confident that the public release of The Way, and associated singles and videos, and the formation of my new rock band, will significantly increase my fan base starting in 2022.